 There are several organisations and services that can provide advice on managing money and whether you may be eligible for financial support.

-Independent Advice and Support Service
+Information Advice and Support Service

-The Independent Advice and Support Service (IASS) can advise you on the rights of carers and/or the rights of their children with SEND according to education, health and social care law.
+Westminster Information Advice and Support Service (IASS) can advise you on the rights of carers and/or the rights of their children with SEND according to education, health and social care law.
 The IASS can tell you whether you may be entitled to any financial support and support you to apply.

 Citizens Advice Bureau